shunozawa/excel_hacking/github_usage/README.md

 ```
 git pull origin master
 ```
-and after your resolve conflicts ( if exists),type the code below.
+and after your resolve conflicts ( if exists),
+type the code below.
 ```
 git push origin master
 ```